 It’s important to be very clear at the outset what your needs are, so that you can ensure in advance that you won’t be disappointed.
-The more you can narrow the gap between expectation and reality, the better you are going to have a positive bed and breakfast experience.
+The more you can narrow the gap between expectation and reality, the better you are going to have a positive experience.
 Here are some major considerations, not in any particular order of significance:

 Where do you want to be?
 Do you require a location in or near downtown?
 Do you want to be some place quiet and secluded?
 In addition to checking with the innkeeper, or the inn’s website or brochure, it’s also a good idea to refer to Google Maps or similar sites.
 Once you’ve established the location, it’s then easier to determine if you’ll need a car, or if you can get by with public transportation.
 If you do need a car, you’ll want to make sure that adequate convenient parking is available.
-Most bed and breakfasts offer free parking.
+Most B&Bs offer free parking.

 2) Special needs

 Do you have food allergies or dietary preferences such as low fat, gluten free, vegetarian or vegan?
 Are you allergic to feathers or animal hair?
 Do you have difficulties with stairs?
 Do you need a particular kind of bed or bed arrangement?
 Are you a smoker or a non-smoker?
 Do you require a refrigerator for special food or medication?
 Do you require internet access in your room?
 Will you be arriving/leaving very late or very early?
 Will you be needing a very early or late breakfast, or will you be missing breakfast altogether?
 These are all matters which should be discussed with your host prior to your arrival.

 How important is décor to you?
 Will you be bothered by a more feminine style of décor with frills, pillows and stuffed animals, or do you insist on simplicity?